-10. Campylobacter in broilers monitoring programme
+11. FSS Campylobacter monitoring programme in broilers

-- 10.1 Introduction
+- 11.1 Introduction

-- 10.2 FSS role
+- 11.2 FSS role

-- 10.3 Sampling programme
+- 11.3 Sampling programme

-- 10.4 Sampling equipment
+- 11.4 Sampling equipment

-- 10.5 Collecting samples
+- 11.5 Collecting samples

-- 10.6 Minimising the risk of sample contamination
+- 11.6 Minimising the risk of sample contamination

-- 10.7 Storage, packing and despatch of samples
+- 11.7 Storage, packing and despatch of samples

-10.1.1 Survey overview
+11.1.1 Survey overview

 FSS is working in partnership with the FSA on the UK strategy to reduce Campylobacter contamination of broiler carcases at slaughter, in order to support work to reduce the number of human Campylobacter cases as part of the UK Acting on Campylobacter (ACT) Strategy.
+This includes a survey of Campylobacter on broiler carcases which supplements and verifies FBO sampling required by Regulation (EU) 2073/2005